dhense177/Modeling_Lung_Cancer_Risk/README.md

 ## ***Data Sources***

-Other than the SEER cancer data used in these simple models, I have gathered county-wide data on adult smoking levels, radon levels, PM 2.5 levels, ozone levels, toxic releases, and air quality index values.
-The full list of data sources can be found in data_dictionary.txt
+Other than the SEER cancer data used in these simple models, I have gathered county-wide data on adult smoking levels, radon levels, PM 2.5 levels, ozone levels, toxic releases and air quality index values.
+The full list of data sources usedcan be found in data_dictionary.txt

 ### ***Cleaning & Standardization***